mozilla/fxa-auth-server/docs/api.md

 ```

 * authAt - authentication time for the session (seconds since epoch)
-* verificationReason - authentication method that was requested that caused the account to require re-verification (Currently, only `login`)
+* verificationReason - authentication method that was requested that required additional verification (Currently, only `login`)
-* verificationMethod - the medium for how the user can re-verify (Currently, only `email`)
+* verificationMethod - the medium for how the user can verify (Currently, only `email`)

 Failing requests may be due to the following errors: